Jaws (novel)

-Film producers Richard D. Zanuck and David Brown read the novel before its publication and bought the film rights, selecting Steven Spielberg to direct the film adaptation.
-The film Jaws released in June 1975, omitted practically all of the novel's several subplots, mainly focusing on the shark and the characterizations of the three protagonists.
-Jaws became the highest-grossing movie in history up to that time, becoming a watershed film in motion picture history and the first summer blockbuster film.
-Three sequels followed the film, which were met with mixed to negative responses.
+Film producers Richard D. Zanuck and David Brown read the novel before its publication and purchased the film rights.
+Steven Spielberg was selected to direct the movie adaptation, Jaws, released in June 1975.
+Spielberg's film omitted all of the novel's subplots and focused primarily on the shark and the characterizations of the three protagonists.
+The film version of Jaws is credited as the first summer blockbuster and was the highest-grossing film in motion picture history up to that time.
+Three sequels (with no involvement from Spielberg) followed the film, all of which were met with mixed to negative responses.

-Plot summary
+Synopsis

-The story is set in Amity, a fictional seaside resort town on the south shore of Long Island, New York within the "Hamptons" region; the novel places it halfway between Bridgehampton and East Hampton.
-One night, a massive great white shark kills a young tourist named Chrissie Watkins while she skinny dips in the open waters after she and a man make love on the beach.
-After finding what remains of her body washed up on the beach, investigators realize she was attacked by a shark.
-Police chief Martin Brody orders Amity's beaches closed, but mayor Larry Vaughn and the town's selectmen overrule him out of fear for damage to summer tourism, the town's main industry.
-With the connivance of Harry Meadows, the editor of the local newspaper, they hush up the attack.
+Jaws is set in the fictional town of Amity, a small, seaside resort located on the south shore of Long Island, halfway between Bridgehampton and East Hampton.
+One night, after making love with a man on the beach, a young woman named Christine "Chrissy" Watkins skinny dips alone in the ocean where she is attacked and killed by a massive great white shark.
+The next morning, her partially eaten remains are found washed up on the beach and the coroner concludes she was the victim of a shark attack.
+Amity Police Chief Martin Brody then orders the beaches closed, but he is overruled by mayor Larry Vaughan and the town's selectmen who fear damage to summer tourism, Amity's main source of commerce.
+With the collusion of Harry Meadows, editor of the local newspaper, news of the attack is kept quiet.